Jacob Stallings Player Props: Marlins vs. Padres

 Padres Pitching Rankings

-- The Padres have the 10th-ranked team ERA among all MLB pitching staffs (4.01).
+- The Padres' 3.98 team ERA ranks 10th across all league pitching staffs.

-- The Padres are sending Weathers (1-3) to the mound to make his sixth start of the season.
-He is 1-3 with a 3.94 ERA and 18 strikeouts through 29 2/3 innings pitched.
+- The Padres will send Musgrove (2-2) to make his seventh start of the season.
+He is 2-2 with a 5.64 ERA and 31 strikeouts through 30 1/3 innings pitched.

-- In his most recent appearance on Wednesday against the Washington Nationals, the lefty tossed six innings, giving up four earned runs while surrendering seven hits.
+- In his most recent time out on Friday against the New York Yankees, the right-hander went 6 1/3 innings, giving up one earned run while surrendering six hits.

-- The 23-year-old has an ERA of 3.94, with 5.5 strikeouts per nine innings, in seven games this season.
-Opponents are hitting .240 against him.
+- In six games this season, the 30-year-old has put up a 5.64 ERA and 9.2 strikeouts per nine innings, while giving up a batting average of .278 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.